uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_make_dataset.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::make_dataset function is used to create dataset from the provided storage of observations matrix, number of dimensions and obesrvations, and other parameters.
+oneapi::mkl::stats::make_dataset function is used to create dataset from the provided storage of observations matrix, number of dimensions and observations, and other parameters.

 :ref:`onemkl_stats_make_dataset` supports the following precisions for data: